X

-Despite the image of a young backpacker that often accompanies such coverage, these new solo tourists are not all millennial women setting out to explore the world for the first time.
-In fact, many are older women who find that they finally have the time and money to embark on an adventure—and they’re not going to stay home just because they’re single, or married to someone who doesn’t share their wanderlust.
+Solo travelers make up an increasing percentage of vacationers, and this hasn’t gone unnoticed by the travel industry.
+Despite the image of a young backpacker that often accompanies such coverage, these new solo tourists are not all millennials setting out to explore the world for the first time.
+In fact, many are seniors who find that they finally have the time and money to embark on an adventure—and they’re not going to stay home just because they’re single, widowed or married to someone who doesn’t share their wanderlust.

 You Can Go Anywhere You Want

-It sounds obvious—of course a solo traveler can pick her own destination.
-But this is a big change for people who have always had to make compromises when planning trips—defaulting to a child-friendly hotel, following along as a spouse pursues their hobbies, or selecting a location because it’s a convenient mid-point between reuniting family members.
+It sounds obvious—of course a solo traveler can pick their own destination.
+But this is a big change for people who have always had to make compromises when planning trips—defaulting to a child-friendly hotel, following along as a spouse pursues their hobbies or selecting a location because it’s a convenient mid-point between reuniting family members.
 If that’s how you’ve traveled in the past, being able to choose exactly where you go, and when, and for how long—based entirely on your own interests—can be a truly eye-opening experience.

 You Can Do Anything You Want

 Do you wake up at 5:00 a.m. to pack in all the sightseeing you can, or do you prefer to spend your afternoons people-watching in cafes?
 Do you like to stay in one hotel, or jump around to different lodgings in various locations?
 Do you like going out for every meal, or cooking in your room?
-Does your ideal packing list include fancy dresses, hiking boots, bikinis, or all three?
+Does your ideal packing list include fancy clothes, hiking boots, bathing suits, or all three?
 Do you want to learn new skills, visit museums, or shop all day?

 You get the point of these questions: There are endless variables that go into planning your travels, and when you only have yourself to take care of, you can structure them however you please.